How does this align with my curriculum?

 - Nucleus: The nucleus is the ‘control center’ of the cell.
 It contains Deoxyribonucleic acid (DNA), the genetic material that directs all the activities of the cell.
 Only eukaryotic cells have nuclei (plural for nucleus), prokaryotic cells do not.
 The nucleus is separated from the cytoplasm by a specialized membrane called the

-- rough endoplasmic reticulum.
+- Rough endoplasmic reticulum.
 The rough endoplasmic reticulum is covered with ribosomes.
 Smooth endoplasmic reticulum (no ribosomes)

 - Golgi body: The Golgi body is a stack of membrane-covered sacs that prepares proteins for export from the cell.